-All the paintings, drawings, watercolours and prints shown in our exhibition come from the Klewan Collection.
-In 1981, the collector presented the first Lassnig exhibition at his gallery in Munich.
-Since then, numerous solo exhibitions have ensured that in the second half of her life, Maria Lassnig finally met with the recognition, also worldwide, that had eluded her for so long.
-Today, she is celebrated as the most important Austrian painter of the post-war era.
+All the paintings, drawings, watercolors and prints exhibited in our presentation come from the Klewan Collection.
+In 1981, the art collector showed the first Lassnig exhibition in his then Munich gallery.
+Many other solo presentations followed, which contributed to Maria Lassnig finally receiving the recognition she deserved in the second half of her life, also abroad.
+Today she is considered the most important Austrian painter of the post-war period.

-‘Thirty years of friendship with Maria Lassnig were a constant struggle.
-One had to wheedle every picture out of her.
-She preferred to give me oil paintings on consignment rather than sell them to me outright.
-The idea that she might not be able to retrieve a painting was unbearable to her.
-Fortunately, she lived to the age of almost 95 and got to enjoy her international fame.’
+"Thirty years of friendship with Maria Lassnig were like a battle.
+You had to talk her out of every painting.
+She preferred to give me oil paintings on commission rather than sell them.
+The awareness of not getting a painting back was unbearable for her.
+Fortunately, she almost turned 95 and lived to see her world fame."
 (Helmut Klewan)